-When Meghan Markle walks down the aisle at St. George’s Chapel and marries Prince Harry in May, she'll also marry into the British royal family.
-It’s a definite status upgrade, especially because Queen Elizabeth and her heirs make up one of the wealthiest dynasties in the world — $88 million to be exact, Forbes reported.
+When Meghan Markle walked down the aisle at St. George’s Chapel and married Prince Harry in May 2018, she also married into the British royal family.
+It’s was a definite status upgrade, especially because Queen Elizabeth and her heirs make up one of the wealthiest dynasties in the world — $88 million to be exact, Forbes reported.
 So how did Meghan’s net worth change since becoming the Duchess of Sussex?

-The 36-year-old actress is certainly more famous than Kate Middleton was before she became an item with Prince William, but Meghan’s premarital net worth actually ranks lower than Kate’s did.
+The actress is certainly more famous than her sister-in-law, Kate Middleton, was before she became an item with Prince William, but Meghan’s premarital net worth actually ranks lower than Kate’s did.
 The UK’s Metro newspaper has reported that Kate was hardly a “commoner” when she married into the family — she was worth about $10.4 million because her family was worth around $52 million at the time.

-And if you think that sounds like obscene wealth, you ain’t seen nothin’ yet.
+And if you think all of that sounds like obscene wealth, you ain’t seen nothin’ yet.
 Newsweek revealed that Harry’s father, Prince Charles, is worth a reported $100 million and Queen Elizabeth is worth a reported $500 million.
-Though the value of the British monarchy itself is around $88 billion, per Forbes.
-Granted, only $33 billion of that sum is tangible wealth — the rest is the family’s value to their country’s economy.
+Though the value of the entire British monarchy itself is around $88 billion, only $33 billion of that sum is tangible wealth since the rest is the family’s value to their country’s economy.
 “They are like a giant PR campaign for the UK,” Brand Finance CEO David Haigh told Reuters.
-And there’s no better tourism campaign for the UK than a royal wedding.
-We bet Meghan and Harry's nuptials on May 19 will cause quite the tourism boom across the pond!
+And there’s no better tourism campaign for the UK than another royal baby on the way!